 ARTWORK AT STUDIO WAYNE McGREGOR

-Alongside the creative work of choreographers, Studio Wayne McGregor hosts a number of unique visual art pieces, including works by Haroon Mirza, a work by artist and Studio Wayne McGregor collaborator Ben Cullen Williams on loan from the artist, original artworks by We Not I, and a bespoke floor based on a work by Bauhaus artist Anni Albers with kind permission from The Josef and Anni Albers Foundation.
+Alongside the creative work of choreographers, Studio Wayne McGregor hosts a number of unique visual art pieces, including works by Carmen Herrera and Haroon Mirza on loan from the Lisson Gallery, a work by artist and Studio Wayne McGregor collaborator Ben Cullen Williams on loan from the artist, original artworks by We Not I, and a bespoke floor based on a work by Bauhaus artist Anni Albers with kind permission from The Josef and Anni Albers Foundation.

 Atlas, the permanent art installation designed by We Not I, honours all of the supporters to our capital campaign, particularly the major contributions from principal supporter Quercus Trust, and Arts Council England, along with generous contributions from a number of individuals and organisations.
 The project network of pioneering design practice We Not I extends around the world and collaboratively counters the idea that architecture is the work of a single person.
 We Not I led on the design and realisation of Studio Wayne McGregor at Here East.
 The practice also made their Royal Ballet debut creating the set for ‘Becomings’, the second part of Wayne McGregor’s Olivier Award-winning production Woolf Works in 2015.